radicallyopensecurity/password-training/README.md

 If you are using a brand new pineapple it will guide you through a short setup process, otherwise you can log in using **root** as the username and the password you had previously set up during the initial setup process.
 If you are not able to log in or don't know the password you can try a factory reset.
 (See the troubleshooting section at the bottom of this document.)

 ![](Images/Screenshot_webif.png)
-Image: Screenshot of the web interface
+Image: Screen shot of the web interface

 ## Setting up network connection sharing
 In order to allow your WiFi pineapple to connect to the internet we will need to share the internet connection from our laptop to the WiFi pineapple.
 The instructions differ based on the operating system you are running on your laptop.
 Please skip ahead to the section for your specific OS.

 ### Linux
-For linux there is a script that will do most of the work for you.
+For Linux there is a script that will do most of the work for you.
 You can download it from **http://wifipineapple.com/wp5.sh**.
 ```
 wget wifipineapple.com/wp5.sh**
 ```